monerodocs/md/docs/cold-storage/offline-transaction-signing.md

 ## Restoring offline wallet

-After updating wallet softwares on an offline signing machine by wiping it out and reinstalling everything, you have to restore offline wallet.
+After updating wallet software on an offline signing machine by wiping it out and reinstalling everything, you have to restore offline wallet.

 Restore an offline wallet from seed (and seed offset passphrase) by executing